olayinka3405/Manual-Testing-Portfolio/README.md

 Feature: User Login

-  Scenario: User logs in with valid credentials
+  Scenario 1: User logs in with valid credentials
     Given the user navigates to the login page
     And the user enters a valid username "testuser" And the user enters a valid password "testpassword9876"